kieran-mackle/AutoTrader/docs/pages/index.md

  - *Historical data*
  - *Live market scanning with email notification*
  - *Complex strategy implementation*: the limit is your imagination!
+ - *file-controlled strategies*: the configuration of each strategy is contained within config files, allowing for easy manipulation of strategy parameters.
+This also means that you can run the same strategy with different parameters, in parallel!

 ## Simple Example